Korean shamanism: Performance at the gut

 The costumes worn for these rituals are called rr.
 These colorful outfits resemble those documented from the 19th and early 20th centuries, and may involve a rr.
 The rr may distinguish themselves from their assistants by having their hair in the Tchokchin mŏri style.
+Male rr often wear female clothing and makeup when performing rituals, reflecting their possession of a female rr.
+Female rr may show an interest in smoking, drinking alcohol, and playing with bladed weapons, reflecting that they have a male rr.
+In Korean society, there have been persistent rumours about the toleration of homosexuality within Musok practitioners.

 For the rr, the rr will dress in clothes representing the deities, with different deities associated with different items of clothing.
 They may change outfit over the course of the rr to reflect the different entities possessing them.
 This is not a practice that the sesup mu engage in.